apache/spark/docs/best-practices.rst

  airflow db upgrade

-``upgrade`` keeps track of migrations already applies, so it's safe to run as often as you need.
+``upgrade`` keeps track of migrations already applied, so it's safe to run as often as you need.

 .. note::